Kuronons/FZ_graphics/Animations/Meta_settings_guide.md

 > A maximum of 20-30 characters (spaces included) on a line.
 <BR>

-### 🔸  Bubble's tail placement
+### 🔸  Bubble's tail positioning
-The placement of the tail (the bubble's pointer) is set by those 2 functions and their applicable options :
+The positioning of the tail (the bubble's pointer) is set by those 2 functions and their applicable options :
 - `AlignH: ` = **H**orizontal **Align**ment (Options = `Left`, `Center`, `Right`)
 - `AlignV: ` = **V**ertical **Align**ment (Options = `Top`, `Center`, `Bottom`)